 Department of Cell Biology & Infection

 The maintenance of cell identity and how it is subverted in cancer are essential questions in biology and medicine.
 Cell identity is dictated by specific gene expression programs mediated and reinforced by epigenetic processes.
-This unit is interested in the epigenetic and cellular mechanisms underlying the development of human cancers with a particular emphasis on the chromatin role played by the post-translational modification by SUMO, with a vision toward targeting this druggable pathway for cancer treatment.
+This lab is interested in the epigenetic and cellular mechanisms underlying the development of human cancers with a particular emphasis on the chromatin role played by the post-translational modification of proteins by the smal protein SUMO.
+This modification, called sumoylation, was shown in the lab to be essential for the efficient cure of some types de human leukemia.
+These studies are expected to advance our knowledge on the basics of sumoylation biology and to precise the role of SUMO-related mechanisms in normal and cancer states, with a vision toward targeting this druggable pathway for cancer treatment.

 Cytokinesis is the last step of cell division and leads to the physical separation of two daughter cells.
 Failure in cytokinesis results in the formation of genetically unstable tetraploid, then aneuploid cells, which promotes tumorigenesis in vivo.
 Importantly, it is sestimated that 40% of human carcinomas are derived from tetraploid cells, likely due to cytokinesis failure.
 Araud Echard’s lab currently works identifying the complete set of proteins essential for cytokinesis in human cells.
 They recently identified a tumor suppressor gene playing a role in normal abscission, the final step of cytokinesis.
 They now aim at understanding how abscission is monitored by a molecular pathway termed the abscission checkpoint, also called “NoCut checkpoint“ that prevents the formation of tetraploid cells in case of chromosomes fail to properly segregated between daughter cells.